-If you have concerns about the welfare of a child
+If you have concerns about the welfare of a child/vulnerable adult

-Please remember the Golden Rule, it is not your responsibility to decide whether a child is being abused but we are asking you to fulfil your legal requirements and act on your concerns.
+Please remember the 'Golden Rule', it is not your responsibility to decide whether a child/vulnerable adult is being abused but it is your responsibility to pass the information on to the appropriate person.
 Make a detailed note of what you've seen or heard but don't delay passing on the information.

-If you are a member, or the parent/carer or friend of a member of a Canoe Club you should:
+If you are a member, or the parent/carer or friend of a member of a canoe club you should:

-■ Tell an appointed Child Protection club officer, if your club has one, or alternatively the secretary, chairperson, coach or any committee member, or at an event possibly an event organiser - unless, of course you suspect them of being involved.- (See BCU club guidelines for club/centre recommendations for implementing a child protection policy)
+- Tell the appointed child protection/welfare club officer, if your club has one, or alternatively the secretary, chairperson, coach or any committee member, or at an event possibly an event organiser - unless, of course you suspect them of being involved.- (See BCU club guidelines for club/centre recommendations for implementing a child protection policy) - Police or Social Services (You may decide to do this first, if this is the case you must also tell the BCU Child Protection Lead Officer) - Contact the BCU Child Protection Lead Officer or BCU appointed Child Protection Officer (contact via BCU Office Nottingham) - If you need urgent advice contact the NSPCC Child Protection 24 hour HelpLine.
+0808 800 5000

-or

-Contact the BCU Child Protection Lead Officer or BCU appointed Child Protection Officer (contact via BCU Office Nottingham)